schibsted/spid-tech-docs/resources/articles/announcements.md

 As a consumer of the SPiD API, you should subscribe to our announcement mailing lists to stay on top of important news.
 On these lists, we announce:

+- Product related news
 - Planned service windows
 - Planned upgrades
-- Content of upgrade (release notes)
+- Content of upgrades (release notes)
 - Reports on unscheduled downtime

 ## Channels